 Teaching groups are organised by ability and each pupil’s progress across Key Stage 3 is monitored and regularly assessed throughout the year.
 In the summer term, the pupils are given one final assessment to complete the Key Stage and then pupils begin work on the first unit of the GCSE course.

-Students who choose to continue with Maths after GCSE will take final A-Level examinations in the course at the end of the two-year course (summer of year 13).
-In order to be accepted onto the course, students are required to have a grade 6 or above at Higher GCSE.
+Pupils who choose to continue with Maths after GCSE will take final A-Level examination at the end of the two-year course (summer of year 13).
+In order to be accepted onto the course, pupils are required to have a grade 6 or above at Higher GCSE.
 We use a mixture of materials to support the Edexcel specification.

 A cohesive mixture of ‘core’ Maths topics (algebra and geometry based) are studied alongside the prescribed Mechanics and Statistics (both of which will now be taught in both years at KS5).

 A further advanced selection of Core Maths topics will be studied alongside the higher-level Mechanics and Statistics, which are both now compulsory aspects of the course.

 All lessons across Key Stages 3, 4 & 5 are based around the following model and are backed up with home learning that reflects on the recent learning and interleaves previous topics over time.